 Johnson University recognizes the complexity of the issues related to sexual morality, and the challenges and opportunities these present to a campus culture seeking to pursue Christ in all things.
 It is expected that students will heed the call to make all things subject to Christ, including all things related to sexual morality.
-The University affirms a commitment to the biblical perspective that sexual relationships outside of marriage are inconsistent with biblical teaching, and that marriage is between a man and a woman.
-All perspectives and approaches to identity, relationships and behavior must be evaluated within the light of Scriptural truth, and any deemed incompatible with a biblical worldview and understanding of human nature and Christian identity will be deemed unacceptable within the campus community.
+The University holds the biblical perspective that sexual relationships outside of marriage are inconsistent with biblical teaching, and that marriage and dating relationships are between a man and a woman.
+All student relationships and behavior must be evaluated within the light of Scriptural truth, and any deemed incompatible with a biblical worldview and Christian identity will be deemed unacceptable within the campus community.

-The University also recognizes that due to the brokenness that exists in the world, many people, including students, may struggle with all types of sexual temptation.
+The University also understands sexual purity before God as a heart issue and that viewing pornography fuels lustful thoughts and objectifies those portrayed in the material.
+In order to be consistent with biblical teaching, the University prohibits accessing pornographic websites or pornographic material in any form.
+The University recognizes that due to the brokenness that exists in the world, many people, including students, may struggle with all types of sexual temptation.
 In order to be consistent with biblical teaching, the campus community will come alongside and encourage students to not pursue temptations associated with these struggles and instead choose to live in purity before God.